JesusGPriego/Android-learning/LocationSaver/README.md

 There is a "delete list" button that i dont think is useful, but it was a good learning on how to delete the sotred data.

+# Updated:

+Due to having some problems with LocationManager and LocationListener to get user's location (worked well in the emulator, but not in a real device), I've decided to look for another way to get it.
+So now user's location obtained using FusedLocationProviderClient.
+At least in my device, it isnt really accurate, but works.